scottrules44/CookieCutter-Plugin/README.md

 # cookieCutter
- Get a cookie from webview for iOS or MacOS/Sim
+Solar2D plugin to get a cookie from webview for iOS or MacOS/Sim

 Please see `demo` project to get started